 This page describes how to configure a Bamboo task to run a script.
 The Script task is flexible enough to allow the possibility to use: the default shells on Linux (/bin/sh) or Windows (cmd.exe), a more modern shell on Windows (Powershell), and an arbitrary shell in Linux by using the shebang on the first line of the script file.
 This can be controlled by the Interpreter field explained below.

 To configure a script task:

-- Click the name of the desired script task, or click Add Task and then Script if creating a new task.
+- Select the name of the desired script task, or select Add task > Script if creating a new task.

 Complete the following settings:

 A description of the task, which is displayed in Bamboo.

 Disable this task

 Check or clear to selectively run this task.